I consider myself a master at Rubik's Cube. I've compiled a list of algorithms for when you get stuck in specific situations.

-- Contents: The box contains the metal barrel, the trigger box and the stock along with a speedloader, stackable pads, bipod for stability and a scope and the usual instruction manual.
+- Contents: The box contains the metal barrel, the trigger box and the stock along with a speedloader, stackable pads, bipod for stability, a scope and the usual instruction manual.
 You may have to purchase your own scope if you really need it.

-- Performance: The UTG is a gen 5 bolt action sniper rifle which can shoot upwards of 450 FPS (tested with .2g bb's) and is extremely accurate in hitting targets which are 100-150 ft far easily.
+- Performance: The UTG is a gen 5 bolt action sniper rifle that can shoot upwards of 450 FPS (tested with .2g BBs) and is extremely accurate in hitting targets that are 100–150 ft far easily.
 Just like the other guns listed in this review, it is very sturdy and can be manhandled without fear and worries.
 I'd recommend modding this gun to get the most out of it.

 Although it may be a little bit more expensive compared to ordinary rifles, it sure is on a whole new level.
 I'd give it a solid 5/5.

 There are many airsoft shotguns in the market, many of which are not very reliable and are an absolute nightmare to use.
 After trying out many (emphasis on many) shotguns, the UTG multi-shot shotgun was the only gun that I found reliable, accurate and very easy to use.